-- Continuous Evaluation only: weighted average between (i) grades of 7 homework (21% in total), (ii) the first midterm (30%), and (iii) the second midterm (49%).
-Additionally, the students can do an optional presentation that may increase their continuous evaluation grade by up to 15 points out of 100. - (B) CONTINUOUS EVALUATION AND FINAL EXAM: A weighted average of the final exam grade (60%) and the continuous evaluation grade as described in (A) (40%).
+- (A) Continuous Evaluation only: weighted average between (i) grades of 7 homework (21% in total), (ii) the first midterm (30%), and (iii) the second midterm (49%).
+Additionally, the students can do an optional presentation that may increase their continuous evaluation grade by up to 15 points out of 100. - (B) CONTINUOUS EVALUATION AND FINAL EXAM: A weighted average of the final exam grade ("convocatoria ordinaria, with weight 60%) and the continuous evaluation grade as described in (A) (weight 40%).